JuliaActuary/JuliaActuary.org/blog/julia-getting-started-actuaries.md

 3) **The language, tooling, and ecosystem is very modern, mature, and powerful.** A built-in package manager, packages that work together without needing to know about each other, differentiable programming, macros, first-class GPU/parallel support, and wide range of packages relevant (and specialized for) actuarial workloads.

-Why Julia works so well in actuarial contexts was discussed in the prior article, [Julia for Actuaries](/blog/julia-actuaries).
+More detail of why Julia works so well in actuarial contexts was discussed in the prior article, [Julia for Actuaries](/blog/julia-actuaries).
 The rest of this article is going to focus on getting oriented to using Julia, and the next article in the series will introduce actuarial packages available.

 ## The language itself